AdobeDocs/experience-manager-65.en/help/assets/translation-projects.md

    ![view the translated metadata in asset Properties page](assets/translated-metadata-asset-properties.png)

-   *Figure: Translated metadata in the asset properties page*
+   *Figure: Translated metadata in the asset properties page.*

    >[!NOTE]